PhilipMouris/operating-system-simulator/README.md

 # operating-system-simulator
-A java simulation of an operating system of a smart oven including the usual operating system functionalities such as:
+A java simulation of a multi-threaded interactive operating system of a smart oven including the usual operating system functionalities such as:
   -Memory Management
   -Process Management
   -Scheduling